 [Show abstract] [Hide abstract]

-A total of 7 consecutive patients (5 males and 2 females, the mean age 52.6 years) who underwent corrective osteotomy of the fixed cervical kyphosis by a single surgeon were enrolled.
-Radiographically, C2-7 sagittal and coronal angle, and the chin-brow vertical angle (CBVA) were measured.
-In the prone position, the entire head and the Gardner-Wells tong were included in the surgical field and a sterile rope was connected to a weight trough a hole made in the surgical drape.
+A total of 7 consecutive patients (5 male and 2 female; mean age, 52.6 yr) who underwent corrective osteotomy of the fixed cervical kyphosis by a single surgeon were enrolled.
+Radiographically, C2-C7 sagittal and coronal angle, and the chin-brow vertical angle were measured.
+In the prone position, the entire head and the Gardner-Wells tong were included in the surgical field, and a sterile rope was connected to a weight through a hole made in the surgical drape.
 After complete release of bony element and fixation of the caudal part of osteotomy with a prebent lordotic rod, the operator held the tong with right hand and gradually reduced the deformity to place the rod within the screw heads on the cranial part of osteotomy under close visual observation, with the support of the caudal part with left hand.
-RESULTS.: The type of osteotomy performed was pedicle subtraction osteotomy in 5 cases and anterior release-posterior osteotomy in 2 cases.
-The mean correction angle was 39.7˚ (28-63˚) on the sagittal plane and 9.3˚ (0-16˚) on the coronal plane.
-The mean correction of CBVA was 37.1˚ (18-61˚).
+RESULTS.: The type of osteotomy performed was pedicle-subtraction osteotomy in 5 cases and anterior-release-posterior osteotomy in 2 cases.
+The mean correction angle was 39.7° (28°-63°) on the sagittal plane and 9.3° (0°-16°) on the coronal plane.
+The mean correction of the chin-brow vertical angle was 37.1° (18°-61°).
 There was no neurovascular complication.

 Spine 07/2012; 37(26).
 DOI:10.1097/BRS.0b013e3182685684 · 2.30 Impact Factor